Quick Tips to Avoid eCommerce Fraud And Chargebacks

-- Add to your descriptions: Some suppliers do not provide detailed descriptions, so besides the SEO bennifit, adding custom content and more details can help prevent charge backs as well.
-You might also have the UPC or other product details show on the page where an item is ordered giving your customer additional ways to research your product.
+- Add to your descriptions: Some suppliers do not provide detailed descriptions, so besides the SEO benefit, adding custom content and more details can help prevent chargebacks as well.
+You might also have the UPC or other product details shown on the page where an item is ordered giving your customer additional ways to research your product.

 - Answer any questions promptly and clearly: If a buyer does contact you with an issue, being helpful and keeping the tone of communications positive may prevent a small problem from growing into a larger one.